ocbe-uio/DIscBIO/README.md

 # Development

 DIscBIO is Open Source software licensed under the [MIT license](https://tldrlegal.com/license/mit-license), so all contributions are welcome.
-Please read the [TODO](TODO.md) document for a list of issues we are currently working on for the next stable release of the package and [CONTRIBUTING.md](CONTRIBUTING.md) for some guidelines on how to contribute to the package.
+Please read the [TODO](TODO.md) document and visit [the Issues page](https://github.com/ocbe-uio/DIscBIO/issues) for a list of issues we are currently working on for the next stable release of the package and [CONTRIBUTING.md](CONTRIBUTING.md) for some guidelines on how to contribute to the package.

 # Citation